yostane/pwa_from_scratch/README.md

 - Minimal: the app shell is the content that is first loaded when we open a PWA. having a small and optimized app shell means faster load time and smaller caching.
 - Constant: since we are going to use the PWA offline, we need to cache some html, css, js and media files to load the app.
 Having a base content that changes over time makes managing offline mode very complicated.
 Thus, I consider a good app shell to be constant.

 In light of that explanation, the app shell will have a single HTML page with no anime content at all.
 The anime content will be loaded from the internet or from the cache.
-The shell will also contain the javascript code that allows to look for anumes and maintin a search history.
-FInally we will add a css file and the static assets to the app Shell.
+The shell will also contain the javascript code that allows to look for anime and maintain a search history.
+Finally we will add a css file and the static assets to the app Shell.

 This app shell will be very small, constant or static and allow us to use all the functions the PWA whether offline or online.